Austin Preparatory School: Leadership

 Dr. James Hickey has served as head of school since 2013.
 During his tenure, Austin Prep has achieved full enrollment, expanded its faculty, and invested approximately $22 million in campus upgrades.
 In 2022, the school left the Massachusetts Interscholastic Athletic Association (MIAA) and joined the New England Preparatory School Athletic Council (NEPSAC), a move Hickey described as improving the athletic experience for students and coaches.

 In 2025, Hickey was recognized nationally as one of nine Catholic school educators to receive the National Catholic Educational Association’s Lead.
 Learn.
 Proclaim.
 Award, which honors outstanding contributions to Catholic education.

 Academics

 Austin Preparatory School emphasizes college preparatory education with strong outcomes for its graduates.
 The Class of 2024 included 151 students who were admitted to leading colleges and universities across the United States, Europe, and Australia.
 Graduates received offers from Ivy League institutions, New England Small College Athletic Conference (NESCAC) schools, U.S. News & World Report-ranked liberal arts colleges and universities, and flagship public universities nationwide.
 Three graduates entered the United States Naval Academy, while one enrolled at the United States Military Academy at West Point.

 In addition, 34 graduates from the Class of 2024 committed to continuing their athletic careers at the collegiate level, representing 22.5 percent of the class.
 By comparison, the NCAA estimates that only about 6 percent of U.S. high school athletes compete in college athletics.

+Harvard Medical School Collaboration

+Austin Preparatory School offers a physics course in partnership with Harvard Medical School’s MEDscience program, in which students spend time between the classroom at Austin Prep and the MEDscience labs at Harvard Medical School.
+They also present robotics projects to a panel in a “Shark Tank” style event.